Alder Home Security Review

 Hot Tip: You can set up a Hostage Code on Alder’s control panel.
 If you’re ever in a hostage situation and the offender asks you to disarm the security system, enter the Hostage Code, and Alder will discreetly send the cops your way.

 Home Automation and Integrations

 Being the tech junkies that we are, we always try to find ways to integrate the systems we are testing with the products we currently own.
-We were happy to find out that Alder worked with Alexa, but disappointed that it didn’t work with any other voice assistant or connected device.
-With Alexa, we were able to arm our system and check its arming status with our voice using our Amazon Echo Dot smart speaker.
-We simply activated the Alder Alexa Skill6 to make the magic happen.
+We were happy to find out that Alder worked with Alexa, but disappointed that it didn’t work with any other voice assistant or connected device like we saw in our Frontpoint review.
+Frontpoint pairs both with Alexa and the Google Assistant, so we could use our Google Home Hub to arm our Frontpoint system as well as our Amazon Echo Dot smart speaker.
+In contrast, with Alder, we were only able to arm our system and check its arming status with the Echo Dot, which was easy to do; we simply activated the Alder Alexa Skill to make the magic happen.

 You might notice that the Alexa skill description also mentions setting smart thermostats connected to Alder using your voice.
 That applies to older Alder systems that use a GC2 touchscreen control panel, which had Z-Wave capabilities, so it connected to Z-Wave smart thermostats and other home automation components.
 Alder’s proprietary control panel that replaced the GC2 no longer has that capability.